Hunnser86/HK-Painter-and-Decorator/README.md

 of the browsers too.

-## User Stories testing
+## Site owner Goals testing

+  * **To give information about their service.**

+    * At the top of the home page, there is a description in the hero section explaining what Helen does.

+    * There is an iframe on the home page that allows users to find the location of the business.
+     This can be used without leaving the current page.

+    * There is a footer on each page containing, phone number, email and social media links.
+    ( The social media links open on a new tab, so the user does not have to leave the current page).

+    * There are testimonials on the home page, allowing users to understand more about how Helen works.
+---
+* **To show work they have completed in the past.**

+  * There is a carousel on the home page showing some recent projects.
+  There are controls, allowing some user interaction.

+  * There is a portfolio page, detailing some recent projects.
+The page displays the projects on cards with an image on top and a description underneath.
+When the user hovers over the cards with the mouse, the card scales up to enable the user to better focus on that particular card.
+---
+* **To gain more customers.**

+  * All the previous information helps to gain more customers, by allowing the users to make an informed descision on if they would like to hire Helen or not.

+  * There is a contact page with a form, allowing users to give Helen their details and a description of the work they need doing.

+  * There is a footer on each page providing contact details for Helen, enabling users to hire her.
+---
+* **Allow customers to leave their contact details in regards to a quote.**

+  * There is a contact page containing a form to allow users to leave their name, phone number and email address for Helen.
+This not only allows the user to contact Helen, but it enables Helen to contact the user, if they decide not to leave details about the job.
+The name and email address are both required fields.
+This is to allows Helen enough information to be able to contact the user in case the user is unable to leave a phone number or job description.

+## Visitor Goals

+* **Visitors should be able to quickly contact and hire the tradesperson, quickly and hassle free.**

+  *  There is a footer on each page containing contact details.

+  *  There is a contact page with a form allowing the customer to leave their contact information and details about the job.

+  * There are buttons on the home page and portfolio page that direct the user to the contact# page.
+There is also a link to the contact page in the navbar.
+---

-  * **First time visitors Should be able to come to the site and immediately understand the purpose of the site.**
+* **Visitors Should be able to come to the site and immediately understand the purpose of the site.**

-    * The site provides an explaination, letting the customer where they are and what the site is for.
-Each page contains a Nav at the top of the screen, and for each piece of content, there is a button beneath linking to the relevant page with contextual text. e.g. "View more projects", will take you to the portfolio page.
-This makes it easy for the customer to achieve their goal for coming to the site.
+  * On the home page, there is a logo in the navbar with the words "Painter" and "Decorator".

+  * There is a description in the hero section, with a button underneath.
+This shows the user what the site is about and it shows them that they can hire Helen.
+---

+* **They should be able to easily achieve what they came to do (i.e get a quote for a decorating service).**

+  * Straight away on the home page, there is a contact link in the navbar and a button in the hero section saying "contact us".

+  * There is a footer on each page with contact details, allowing the user to contact and hire Helen.

+  * There are testimonials and recent project sections that allow the user to see more about Helen and make an informed descision on whether they would like to hire her.

+  *  There is a contact page with a form, allowing the user to leave their details and contact Helen about a job they need doing.
+---

 * **They should be able to view past works on a portfolio page, which is set out clearly and easy to see.**

-   * I went one step further with this, as I used a carousel on the home page, to show some past works, along with some customer testimonials.
-There is also a button beneath it linking to the portfolio page.
-The portfolio page is set out simply and clearly, so the customer can easily view a picture along with an explaination of a past job.
-When you hover over the cards (or touch on mobile) they scale up so the customer can focus more on that particular card.
+  * There is a portoflio page that shows recent projects.
+They are set out on cards, which clearly shows an image of the project and gives a detailed description below.
+---

 * **They will also be able to find their social media sites and other contact information.**

-  * Each page has a footer with all the social media links, displayed as icons, for quick recognition and easy access.
-It also contains relevant contact details like phone number and email address.
+   * At the bottom of each page, there is a footer that contains Helen's social media links, phone number and email address.

-  * On the home page, there is an iframe with an embedded google map to show the location and allow the customer to get directions to the company HQ.
+   * On the home page, there is an iframe where the user can find the address and location of the business.

-* **Returning visitors should be able to quickly contact and hire the tradesperson, quickly and hassle free.**

-  * This is easily achieved, as the site is very easy to navigate.
-Having been there once, a customer is eaily able to navigate around the site, to contact the tradesperson.

-* **Mobile screens and responsiveness**

-  * I tested the site on all the breakpoints on Google Dev Tools, and the site flowed and scaled up and down nicely.
-It was nice and wide, with big text on the larger screens, and then it scaled down to flow in vertical columns on mobile devices.

-* **Known Bugs**

-  * The only real bug that I found after testing the site, was that the header on the home and contact pages seemed to flow out of their columns on a Huawei phone.
-However, on all the mobile breakpoints on Google dev tools, it all worked and scaled properly.
+---

 # Deployment

-  * To deploy the website, I used [GitHub](https://github.com/).
+  * To deploy the website, I used [GitHub pages](https://pages.github.com/).

     The process for this was simple.
 I used the terminal on the [Gitpod](https://www.gitpod.io/) IDE.
 I used the git add . command to add all the files that had been worked on.
 Next I used the git commit